neve6017/My-Instagram-Clone/README.md

 # My-Instagram-Clone
-A simple clone of Instagram UI
+A simple clone of Instagram UI.
 This app allows you to edit user name and bio and add photos to gallery.

 Update: